V1cVan/SafeRL_Thesis/readme.md

     * -DHWSIM_COMPAT:BOOL=[ON/OFF]

-      Build with compatibility mode (to enable backward support for older compilers without `static inline` variables and `std::byte` support), default OFF (requires C++17 support of your compiler).
+      Build with compatibility mode (to enable backward support for older compilers without `static inline` variables or `std::byte` support, see full list above), default OFF (requires C++17 support of your compiler).

     * -DHWSIM_INSTALL_LIB:BOOL=[ON/OFF]